mna/luafn/README.md

 returned values instead of the original ones.
 Note that returning nil from f as first value end the iterator.
 Return a new iterator that applies the map.
-If it is nil, returns a partially-applied function with the map function set.
+If "it" is nil, returns a partially-applied function with the map function set.

 ### `fn.reduce(f, cumul, it, inv, ctl)`